 What makes the Cambridge course in Archaeology so special?

-With the Division of Archaeology and the McDonald Institute for Archaeological Research, Cambridge is one of the largest centres of archaeological research in Britain, and we have recently been awarded top place in the Good University Guide for Archaeology in the UK.
-Archaeology students at Cambridge benefit from direct hands-on access to world-class collections in Cambridge’s many museums, libraries and research centres.
-From 2017 Cambridge has launched an exciting new undergraduate degree programme in single honours archaeology.
-Students can follow several streams – Archaeology (covering all world cultures), Biological Anthropology, Egyptology or Assyriology.
+With the Department of Archaeology and the McDonald Institute for Archaeological Research, Cambridge is one of the largest centres of archaeological research in Britain.
+Archaeology students at Cambridge benefit from direct hands-on access to world-class collections in Cambridge’s many museums, libraries and research centres, and teaching from world-leading researchers.

 Why choose Newnham for Archaeology?

-Newnham has a strong tradition of supporting female archaeologists in Cambridge,, and is home to a thriving community of undergraduate, postgraduates, and researchers across the breadth of the subject.
+Newnham has a strong tradition of supporting women archaeologists in Cambridge,, and is home to a thriving community of undergraduate, postgraduates, and researchers across the breadth of the subject.
 Dorothy Garrod of Newnham was the first female professor of Archaeology in the UK (even before Cambridge awarded women degrees), and a series of high-profile archaeologists are current or former members of the college.

-How many students take Archaeology at Newnham and what options do they choose?
+How many students take Archaeology at Newnham and what options can they choose?

-We expect to admit four students per year to read this subject but there is no official limit.
+We expect to admit two students per year to read this subject, but there is no official limit.

 Archaeology is the study of past human societies through their material remains and environment.
 Archaeology covers a huge range of topics, spanning the evolution of humans through the development of farming and ancient empires, as well as the role of material culture in human life and of heritage in modern societies.
 It aims to reconstruct the nature and development of particular societies and explain the variations that occur among past societies.